Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

 ## Deployment complete

-In your LocalBox resource group, open the cluster resource `Localboxcluster`, navigate to `Settings` -> `Deployments` and verify that all steps has completed successfully.
+In your LocalBox resource group, open the cluster resource `localboxcluster`, navigate to `Settings` -> `Deployments` and verify that all steps has completed successfully.

   ![Screenshot showing progress of deploying instance](./cluster_deployment_complete.png)

 Once the LocalBox instance is deployed it's time to start exploring various LocalBox features.
-Head on to the [Using LocalBox](../using_Localbox/) guide for the next steps.
+Head on to the [Using LocalBox](../using_localbox/) guide for the next steps.

   ![screenshot showing deployed instance](./cluster_detail.png)